China is a controversial market in several ways, especially from a political standpoint.

 Here’s an explanation of all the different holding’s business sections, with core investments and characteristics.

-Corporate Development Group (CDG): This department specialises in new business incubation and exploration.
-CDG is responsible for promoting development and innovation for financial technology and advertising and marketing services, payment and financial applications.
-This platform also supports the company in strategic planning, investments and mergers, investor relations and corporate communication, marketing and more.
+Corporate Development Group (CDG): This department specializes in new business incubation and exploration.
+CDG is responsible for promoting development and innovation for financial technology and advertising and marketing services, payment, and financial applications.
+This platform also supports the company in strategic planning, investments and mergers, investor relations and corporate communication, marketing, and more.

 Platform & Content Group (PCG): Responsible for the company’s internet platform and content development.
 This department integrates social media such as QQ and QZone with other traffic platforms, such as Tencent’s app store and browsers and content platforms.
 In synthesis, PCG promotes the cross-platform development of digital content.

 Technology Engineering Group (TEG): It is responsible for supporting Tencent as a whole with technology and operational platforms.
 TEG is also involved in constructing and operating R&D management and data while also providing customer service.
-TEG is the operator of the most extensive networking, devices and data centre in Asia.centres
+TEG is the operator of the most extensive networking, devices, and data center in Asia.